 Oatmeal Fig Bars

-But now that I’m old and consequently a health-obsessed foodie/freak, I try to avoid Fig Newtons like the plague.
-That is until Brandon brought a half-eaten package home from when he was away traveling for work.
+Now that I’m older and consequently a health-obsessed foodie, I try to avoid Fig Newtons like the plague.
+That is until Brandon brought home a half-eaten package when he was away traveling for work.
 I lectured him about the “crap” they put in them and then scarfed down a few when he wasn’t looking.
 What can I say, we all have our weaknesses.

 In his defense, they were Whole Foods brand Fig Newtons…which technically means they’re not Fig Newtons but you know what I mean.
 They’re marginally better but they’re still made with enriched flour and too much refined sugar.

 Anyway, he renewed my childhood desire for the fig cookie which forced me to recreate my own healthy version at home.
 I decided to go with a base using Bob’s Red Mill Organic Rolled Oats because I love that they’re Non-GMO, and packed full of fiber and protein which you simply do not get from refined flours.
 They also have rolled oats that are certified gluten-free which is a perfect option for those who have gluten sensitivities or allergies.

 - First of all, we’ll make the fig filling by boiling dried figs with a touch of pure maple syrup and lemon zest.
 Once the figs are soft, we add them to a food processor and blend until smooth.

 - For the base of the recipe we’re using coarsely chopped oats and oat flour.
 I simply give them a quick whiz in the food processor to chop them and blend to a crumb to make oat flour.
 Easy peasy.

 - Next, add both the chopped oats and oat flour to a large bowl along with baking soda and salt.

 - To the bowl, add the syrup, coconut oil, vanilla and egg (or flax/chia egg) then stir together to create a batter.